nevencaplar/AGN-Variability-Simulations/README.md

 - LClength_in: length of the created light-curve, as the exponent to the power of 2, lengh=2** LClength_in
-- tbin_in: time duration of the created light curve
+- tbin_in: time duration of a single time step, i.e., the resolution of the light-curve.
+It is given in seconds.

 ---
 Parameters describing the broker power-law PSD of the light curve.
 The parameters are described with Equation 3 in the paper.